 "Equity Investment Eligible Community", as defined in Section 1-10 of the IPA Act, means the geographic areas throughout Illinois which would most benefit from equitable investments by the State designed to combat discrimination.
 Specifically, Equity Investment Eligible Community shall be defined as the following areas: (a) R3 Areas as established pursuant to Section 10-40 of the Cannabis Regulation and Tax Act, where residents have historically been excluded from economic opportunities, including opportunities in the energy sector; and (b) environmental justice communities, as defined by the IPA pursuant to the IPA Act, where residents have historically been subject to disproportionate burdens of pollution, including pollution from the energy sector.

+“Escrow Agent” shall mean the entity retained by the IPA that is responsible for implementing the escrow process pursuant to Section 5.6.

 “Event of Default” is defined in Section 9.1 and Section 9.2.

 “Force Majeure” is defined in Section 10.1.